zopefoundation/z3c.wizard/src/z3c/wizard/README.txt

 Now we can use our wizard.
 Our wizard will allways force to traverse to the current active step.
-This means the wizard provides a browserDefault which returns the default step instead of render the wizard as view.
+This means the wizard provides a browserDefault which returns the default step instead of rendering the wizard as view.
 This allows us to use the step as an adapter discriminator for viewlets and other adapters like the menu implementation uses.
 The wizard acts like a dispatcher to the right step and not as a view itself.